KCNS

 KCNS (channel 38) is a television station licensed to San Francisco, California, United States, serving the San Francisco Bay Area.
-Owned by WRNN-TV Associates, the station airs programming from ShopHQ.
+Owned by WRNN-TV Associates, the station airs programming from Shop LC.
 KCNS shares its digital channel with KMTP-TV (channel 32), KTNC-TV (channel 42), and KEMO-TV (channel 50).
 Their transmitter is located atop Sutro Tower in San Francisco.

 History

 KUDO and KVOF-TV

 The first channel 38 signed on the air on December 28, 1968, as KUDO.
 With a lineup heavy on live and local shows, including financial programming during the morning and early afternoon hours and even an interview show hosted by Willie Mays, KUDO failed financially; it went bankrupt and fell dark on April 15, 1971.

 Faith Center, managed by pastor Ray Schoch (1917–1977), acquired the station at a low price and returned it to the air in 1974 as KVOF-TV, carrying Christian programming for about 12 hours a day.
 Some shows were produced by Faith Center while others came from outside Christian groups.
 In 1975, the station expanded its programming to nearly 24 hours a day, when Dr. Gene Scott became pastor of Faith Center and assumed control of its television stations.
 By 1978, the station was only running programming from Scott's "University Network" 24 hours a day.
 However, the station lost its license, along with those of sister stations KHOF (99.5 FM) in Los Angeles and KHOF-TV in San Bernardino, after Faith Center refused to disclose its private donor records to the Federal Communications Commission (FCC) in a case over alleged misuse of funds for uses other than originally stated purposes.